If you have been in the cannabis/cannabinoid industry for any amount of time, you may have encountered the term “entourage effect.”

 If your business already produces capsules, tinctures, or other options that contain isolated THC or CBD, consider the addition of another non-intoxicating cannabinoid that works well in conjunction with THC or CBD.

 Certain cannabinoids can work particularly well together, like CBC with CBD, THCV and THC.
+(See also: What is THCV?
+5 Things to Know About THCV)

 In the same vein, if you have a product with natural or added terpenes, your customers could benefit from the addition of a rare cannabinoid like CBT or CBC.
 While research on how much terpenes influence the entourage effect is still in development, terpenes and cannabinoids can have beneficial properties when combined.